ljw1004/vbspec/vb/conversions.md

 This is because the inner boxed value is not copied when the value is copied.
 Thus, both `val1.Value` and `val2.Value` have a reference to the same boxed value type.

-> __Annotation__
-> The fact that inner boxed value types are not copied is a limitation of the .NET type system -- to ensure that all inner boxed value types were copied whenever a value of type `Object` was copied would be prohibitively expensive.
+__Note.__ The fact that inner boxed value types are not copied is a limitation of the .NET type system -- to ensure that all inner boxed value types were copied whenever a value of type `Object` was copied would be prohibitively expensive.

 As previously described, boxed value types can only be unboxed to their original type.
 Boxed primitive types, however, are treated specially when typed as `Object`.
 They can be converted to any other primitive type that they have a conversion to.
 For example: